mriekkinen/openplacefinder/docs/guide.md

 ## Area selection

 First, you should select your search area.
 This could be, for instance, an area surrounding your home or workplace, or it could be an area where you are headed.
 You start by typing a place name, such as a street address or the name of a municipality, into the box which says *Current map view*.
+You may also enter the name of a building, such as a shopping mall.
 As you type, the box presents suggestions, and once you see the one that fits you should select it.
 This will center the map to that location.

 If you are typing the name of a municipality, you should try to enter it's name twice, for instance *Kuopio, Kuopio*.
 This helps to disambiguate your search from other places containing the word Kuopio, such as "Kuopiontie" or "Ikea Kuopio".
 In the image below, we can see that if we enter the name twice, the city of Kuopio is second from the top.